adorad/adorad/docs/docs.md

 and linking using the pkg-config files provided by the respective dependencies.

-As long as backticks can't be used in `#flag` and spawning processes is not desirable for security and portability reasons, V uses its own pkgconfig library that is compatible with the standard freedesktop one.
+As long as backticks can't be used in `#flag` and spawning processes is not desirable for security and portability reasons, Adorad uses its own pkgconfig library that is compatible with the standard freedesktop one.

 If no flags are passed it will add `--cflags` and `--libs`, both lines below do the same: